 - Unbounded retention: The percentage of users who come back on a specific day or after.

 - Bracket retention: A more flexible version of N Day retention, where you can look at retention during custom timeframes.

 How do you figure out which type of retention to use?
 There’s no quick and easy answer, but it depends on a combination of your product’s usage patterns and your business goals.

 Figuring out which type of retention to use is heavily dependent on how frequently you expect people to use your app.
 If you expect people to come back on a regular basis, like daily for a mobile game, or weekly for an exercise app, then N day retention is probably a better fit.
 If you notice that many of your users don’t have a steady usage pattern — for example, a food delivery app where people place orders sporadically, then unbounded retention may provide a more accurate measure of how your business is doing.

 To start out, you can try measuring your retention via a few different methods to see which one gives you the most meaningful information.
 The right retention metric should show you where you can improve and give you an accurate view of the health of your business.

 If it’s not immediately clear what your app’s usage patterns are—not to worry.
 We have a framework you can follow to figure out just that.
-Stay tuned for more Playbook excerpts to learn how to determine your app’s usage interval, how to set concrete retention goals, and, coming up next week, when you should begin thinking about retention in the first place.
+Refer to our Mastering Retention playbook to learn how to determine your app’s usage interval, how to set concrete retention goals, and when you should begin thinking about retention in the first place.